 I would like to introduce a classic dessert that is near and dear to my heart, picarones.

 As a kid, my family and I used to go to the street vendors to eat these delicious morsels as a Sunday treat.
 Finally, after many years living in the United States and two Peruvian superfood cookbooks, I decided to make picarones at home.
-A fried dough, in the doughnut family, picarones are anise-sweetened, deep fried pastries from Peru.
+A fried dough that belongs to the doughnut family, picarones are anise-sweetened, deep fried pastries from Peru.
 Although they are deep fried, these bad-boys are made with pumpkin and sweet potato.
-How can you say ‘no’ to that?
+How can you say no to that?

 1. Peel and cut the sweet potato into ½ inch cubes.
 If you are not using canned pumpkin puree, cut and peel the pumpkin as you would the sweet potato.
 Place in a pot and fill it up with cold water.
 Add the anise seeds, cinnamon and cloves.
 Bring to a boil, cover and cook for about 20 minutes or until sweet potato is cooked through.